nasserdr/digiRhythm/README.md

 new_dgm <- resample_dgm(df, new_sampling)
 ```

-##Breakdown structure of what needs to be added
+## Breakdown structure of what needs to be added:
 Anyone can contribute to the un-checked items.
 If you want to contribute to the library, please feel free to make a pull request and add your code.
 We will be happy to review it and add it to the library.

 **TO DO CORE FUNCTIONALITIES:**